arfar/magic_finder/README.md

 ```

 ## TODO / FIXME / Potential FEATURES / Code improvements
- * IMPROVEMENTS Improve the deser to do something like: deser whole file as list of Values, then if can't deser an individual card, skip/remove it, then try add those that remain.
-Something like that.
  * IMPROVEMENTS Find first set a card was printed.
  * FIXME Word correction doesn't work if multiple words are provided and 1 of the words is spelled correctly
    - for example, try searching "epser origins" and you'll get questions about how to spell "origins" (which is correct) first rather than the actually incorrect word.